NickHolden/academic-kickstart/content/notes/eecs281/AlgorthmFamilies.md

 ## <span style="color:orange">Backtracking</span>

+Same asymptotic complexity as brute force, but in practice it is usually a lot faster because of pruning.

 This is used to figure out if a certain constraint can be satisfied.

 We used backtracking in Project 1 to see if we could reach the goal from a given starting location.

+- Systematically check all possible solutions.
+- Prune those that don't satisfy constraints (e.g. dead end in a maze).
+- Stop when the constraints are satisfied.

 ## <span style="color:orange">Branch and Bound</span>

 We used this in Project 4 part C to quickly prune solutions that we knew wouldn't lead to an optimal solution.

+- This is very similar to backtracking, except we have more constraints for optimization.
+- We cannot stop early.
+- This can be used for minimization and maximization

 ### <span style="color:gold">Pseudocode</span>